 The vast majority of the offers we make will be booked online through the Referrers Area.
 When you receive an offer for your family, this is where you’ll find information about what and where the break will be, and what it includes.

 While we’ll try our very best to offer the family something suitable based on the information provided to us in the application, be sure to read all the information with the offer thoroughly to make sure it will work.
 Contact us with any questions or concerns.

 We’ll ask you for the family’s names, dates of birth, address and contact details at this point.

 Before the family take their holiday you may need to work with them to ensure they are able to make the most of the opportunity.
 This might include clarifying their expectations, helping them with travel arrangements and working out what they would need to take with them.

-If we have offered a contribution towards the family’s travel costs, we will send it as a cheque payable to your organisation and aim to have it with you six to eight weeks before a break takes place.
+If we have offered a contribution towards the family’s travel costs, we will send it via BACS transfer to your organisations business bank account and aim to have it with you six to eight weeks before a break takes place.
 However this is not always possible, for example with short notice bookings.
-So if you are requesting a break at short notice and the family need the contribution in order to travel, your organisation may have to ‘front’ the money on the understanding that our cheque will arrive afterwards.
+So if you are requesting a break at short notice and the family need the contribution in order to travel, your organisation may have to ‘front’ the money on the understanding that the funds will arrive afterwards.
 It is important that families receive this money as far as possible before a break so that they can access the best prices for travel.

 The family will take their break!
 We hope they have a lovely time.

 After the family has come back from their holiday we will ask you to complete a feedback form.
 This is done online, via the Referrer’s Area and there are questions aimed at both you and the family.
 This should not take more than 15-20 minutes and completing this form is a requirement of receiving a break from us.
 The application is now “complete”.